 Recharged, I pulled up a dish that reminds me of silence.
 It's like a wisp, light and fresh.
 A salad with its roots from my memories of childhood when I would chop some turnips and dress them with vinegar, sugar, salt & pepper.
 Adding a twist of kiwi, rucola and pomegranate makes it fruity and fresh.
 Dressed by my new addiction, aceto di miele (honey vinegar) made it even more delicious.

 The first time I saw a stacked up Waldorf salad was in a blog recently at the internet.
 I fell in love with its composition immediately.
 While browsing through my Donna Hay cookbook, it jumped out at me.
 It was there!
 Inspired, I stacked up my salad too.

 Turnip, Kiwi & Pomegranate Salad with Honey VinegarIngredients:

 - 4 tablespoons honey vinegar (or any vinegar)

 - 4 kiwi, peeled

 - 1/2 pomegranate

-- Whisk the vinegar, salt, honey & pepper in a bowl.
-When honey has melted, whisk in extra virgin olive oil.
+- In a small bowl, whisk the vinegar, honey, salt and pepper.
+When the honey has melted, whisk in the extra virgin olive oil.
 Set aside.

-- Slice the turnips and the kiwi thinly with a mandoline or a knife.
+- Slice the turnips and kiwi thinly with a mandoline or a knife.

-- Stack the ingredients on a plate.
-Pour some dressing on the salad.
+- Stack the ingredients on a plate with the dressing the sprinkle the pomegranate.